benvanik/vr.js/README.md

 editions should work, just make sure to get the VC++ 2012 for Desktop variant.
 Other dependencies are included in the repo.

-Uninstall any previous installation before continuing.
+Uninstall any previous installation of the npvr DLL before continuing.

 Check out the git repo and generate the Visual Studio projects: